 The MachineReady message does not trigger an action on one of the machines directly.
 However it still is necessary to realize machines like e.g. shuttles which have to react to the availability of their downstream machines.

+Data exchange for rework / board reinsertion

+Each time a board is physically removed from the line the associated data get lost: barcodes but also Failed Board information and so on.
+Over the DataExchange Feature it is possible to reinsert the board in the line at the beginning of the next (upstream) machine.

+The machines supporting the SendBoardInfo feature will buffer the information of the last (failed) boards as far as possible.

+The upstream machine (supporting the QueryBoardInfo feature) should send a MachineNotReady() Telegramm in order to stop normal operation and then start processing the reinserted board.
+It then send the barcode (either top or bottom or both barcodes) to the downstream machine using the QueryBoardInfo and get in response the SendBoardInfo with a BoardId Attribute if the board information was actually buffered or without (in which case the board information is definitively lost and the reinserted board must either be removed or a new Hermes BoardId must be created).

 Transport error handling

 To keep this protocol hardware independent, the handling of transport errors is described based on a very simple model of the board handover.
 The handover process is structured into the three phases